oSethoum/vrd/README.md

     "privacy": true
   }
 }
 ```

 ## Supported ORMs

-We currently support only [Ent](https://entgo.io/) but we are planning to support more int the future.
+We currently support only [Ent](https://entgo.io/) but we are planning to support more (gorm, prisma) int the future.

 ## Contributions